iCepa/tun2tor/README.md

   can add both processes in a single trace, but it is useful to have them side-by-side.
 - How could we pre-rebase of lwip build without ARP support?
 That makes no sense.
+- Remember to update RunThread.swift from iCepa such that it runs `tun2tor_run(packetFlow.value(forKeyPath: "socket.fileDescriptor") as!
+Int32, 12345 as!
+Int32, 9050 as!
+Int32)`.